MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 * **User interactions**: Unlike native HoloLens 2 slates, WebView2 is best interacted with using far-interaction hand rays.
 Touch-to-swipe and scroll interactions might not be supported.

 * **Performance**: Complex websites with heavy use of JavaScript or advanced rendering may impact system performance or the host application's framerate.
-For general performance-related limitations and recommendations, see [Understanding performance for mixed reality](/windows/mixed-reality/develop/advanced-concepts/understanding-performance-for-mixed-reality) in the Mixed Reality documentation.
+For general performance-related limitations and recommendations, see [Understanding performance for mixed reality](/windows/mixed-reality/develop/advanced-concepts/understanding-performance-for-mixed-reality) in the mixed reality documentation.
 Also see [Performance optimization](#performance-optimization), below.

 <!-- ------------------------------ -->